TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

   (\,\mathbf{e}_1\,\mathbf{e}_2\, \cdots\, \mathbf{e}_n\,).
 $$

-For the existence of a solution of this Equation {prf:ref}`Prop:MatrixInv:InvertibleIndepCols` tells us it is *necessary* that $A$ has linearly independent columns, and we can furthermore read off that the columns of the matrix
+For the existence of a solution to this Equation {prf:ref}`Prop:MatrixInv:InvertibleIndepCols` tells us it is *necessary* that $A$ has linearly independent columns, and we can furthermore read off that the columns of the matrix
 $X$ will be the (unique) solutions of the linear systems